modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 We will build on top of the experience we already have in this area from open-wc.
 If you need something now you can take a look at [Open Web Components Building Rollup](https://open-wc.org/building/building-rollup.html).

-## Progressive Web Apps
+## Progressive web apps

-When we talk of Modern Web apps, we also talk of _Progressive_ Web Apps (PWA).
+When we talk about modern web apps, we also talk about _progressive_ web apps (PWA).
 PWAs are a great way to provide an engaging and user-friendly experience for your user, by allowing your app to work offline, and being able to install your web app on the user's homescreen, among many other benefits.

 Unfortunately, service workers are close to rocket science, and implementing PWA features isn't always as straightforward as it could be.
 Thats why we'll provide technical guides and tools to make your life as a developer easier.

 Not only do we ship [rollup-plugin-workbox](https://www.npmjs.com/search?q=rollup-plugin-workbox) to help you generate your service worker at build time, in the future we will also have a set of zero dependency pwa-helpers as web components and vanilla javascript functions, as well as extensive codelabs to help you get started building your modern, progressive web apps.

-## Web Documentation (rocket)
+## Documentation (rocket)

-Writing documentation is a daunting task and often requires different expertise than the core development of web features like components, libraries, and tools.
+Writing documentation is a daunting task and often requires different expertise than the developing components, libraries, and tools.
 We want to enable everyone to create a small in filesize, high performant, and high quality (documentation) site for their project.
 In order to achieve this, we put together some of our tools so developers can focus on the actual content.

 As this is a goal that is somewhat different from our core mission we will realize this as a sister project code name "rocket".